sildenafil (as citrate)

 bleeding from the nose

 pain or tingling in your hands, toes or feet

 irritation or feeling of having something in the eye

 "red eye" due to swollen blood vessels in the white part of the eye and in the eyelids.

 If any of the following happen, tell your doctor immediately or go to Accident and Emergency at your nearest hospital:

 signs of allergy such as shortness of breath, wheezing or difficulty breathing; swelling of the face, lips, tongue or other

 increased hear rate

 seizures, fits or convulsions

-very rarely your erection may persist for longer than usual.
-If your erection continues for four hours, or sooner if there
+your erection be increased, painful or may persist for longer than usual.
+If your erection continues for four hours, or sooner

 rarely men have lost eyesight some time after taking drugs to treat erectile dysfunction (known as impotence).
 If you lose